victoryang1/DAT-BOS-16/lessons/readme.md

 > Globally, we have 3 Units in Data Science, each building on top of skills learned previously to scaffold students' learning over the entire course.

-## _CURRENTLY UNDER CONSTRUCTION_

-> Timeline: _Lessons 1-15 are complete.
-Lessons 16 - 18 will be complete by Mar 4th._

 Our lessons contain objectives, prerequisites, suggested datasets, starter and solution code, and other instructional resources, tying into the overall competencies for each unit.
 See below for a complete description of all the lesson planning material we provide.

 > Instructors should review our [preparatory instructions](../resources/instructor-resources/instructor-prep.md) or read up on our [feedback guidelines](../projects/project-feedback.md) for debriefing student assignments.